calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * You have a duty of care over your students.
 * I would like to extend that to.
 * Bombshell 5
-    * You have a duty of care over your team (this includes your colleges).
+    * You have a duty of care over your team (this includes your colleagues).
-    * Your have some element of control over your teams emotional state.
+    * Your have some element of control over your teams' emotional state.

 > Let's all choose to be the leaders we wish we had
 <sub>Simon Sinek</sub>